mooreds/docs-1/building/js-client.md

 const transposit = new Transposit(serviceMaintainer, serviceName, transpositUrl);
 ```

-Or, if you have made the library globally available via a script tag:
+Or, if you've made the library globally available via a script tag:

 ```text
 var transposit = new Transposit.Transposit(serviceMaintainer, serviceName, transpositUrl);